 Tell me about your role at Nuxeo.
 I’m the main technical writer for all of Nuxeo products, which means I write and manage all of the how-to documentation and installation steps on the web site.
 I also work very closely with the engineering team as they often write their own technical documentation and in this capacity, I don’t write, but I edit, clean up, and organize their documentation so that users can easily find new information and also pay attention to where it’s placed, making sure its location makes sense and corresponds to the subject matter.

 Who is the main audience that you write for?
 We try to keep our documentation consistent for all of our users, whether they’re end-users, system integrators, developers, or IT managers who are considering choosing Nuxeo.
-But we’re always looking to improve, so we recently launched a survey to find out what our audience thinks of our documentation, what they use, and what’s missing.

 How long have you worked at Nuxeo?
 I’ve worked at Nuxeo since October 2005, so I’m officially one of the “oldest” employees now.